Forecasting implied volatility surface with generative diffusion models

 \section{Conclusion}

-In this paper, we introduced a conditional Denoising Diffusion Probabilistic Model (DDPM) for the one-day-ahead forecasting of implied volatility surfaces.
-We demonstrated that the stable training of diffusion models, combined with conditioning variables, provides a powerful and improved alternative to existing generative models like GANs.

-We incorporates an explicit arbitrage penalty into the loss function that is dynamically weighted by the Signal-to-Noise Ratio (SNR).
-This approach successfully balances the financial plausibility, guiding the model towards the arbitrage-free manifold without destabilizing the training process given that the training data samples are not arbitrage-free.
-The empirical results confirmed the success of this method.
-Our model not only achieved a lower Overall MAPE than the VolGAN benchmark but, more critically, produced well-calibrated and statistically reliable 90\% confidence intervals.
+In this paper, we introduced a conditional Denoising Diffusion Probabilistic Model (DDPM) for forecasting one-day-ahead vol-surfaces.
+We demonstrated that the diffusion model provides an improved alternative to existing generative models when combined with the market conditioning set.
+We incorporated an explicit arbitrage penalty into the loss function that is dynamically weighted by the SNR, which suppresses arbitrage violations without destabilizing the training process.
+Our model not only achieved a lower overall MAPE than the benchmark generative model but also was shown to be better calibrated.

-Furthermore, we provided a formal convergence guarantee for this penalized loss, proving that the bias introduced by the penalty is bounded ($O(\lambda^2)$) and controllable.
-This result places our domain-specific loss function on a firm theoretical foundation, ensuring that the model's convergence properties are understood.

-For future research, our model's uncertainty estimates for OTM options were shown to be overly conservative (CI breach rate $\approx$ 1\%).
-This could explore alternative loss-weighting schemes to improve calibration across the entire surface.
-Also, while our SNR-weighted penalty significantly reduces arbitrage, it remains a 'soft' constraint.
-Exploring methods to enforce arbitrage-free conditions as a 'hard' constraint, perhaps through a re-parameterization of the U-Net's output, would be a valuable extension.